 Sulimov dogs were then used successfully at Sheremetevo Airport in Moscow.
 They are smaller than German shepherds, and therefore less intimidating to travelers, and can creep into narrow spots during aircraft inspections.
 In the documentary, it was stated that these dogs can detect, inside luggage, trace amounts of explosive smaller than a grain of sand.
 They have also been used to track down by scent airport thieves who break open baggage and wipe off their fingerprints.
 The dogs have an unusual feature: their tails, which normally curl up like a huskie’s, sag down when the animals are tired, a convenient signal that indicates their handlers should give them a rest.

 A BBC news article (“Russian airline’s top dogs fight terror,” December 13, 2002) quotes Sulimov: “My dogs combine the qualities of Arctic reindeer herding dogs, which can work in temperatures as low as -70C, and jackals which enjoy the heat up to +40C.
 They’re perfect for our country.”

-A recent genetic study (Galov et al. 2015) used genetic techniques to confirm that three wild-caught specimens from Croatia were hybrids of this type.
+A recent genetic study (Galov et al. 2015) used genetic techniques to confirm that three wild-caught specimens from Croatia were all dog-jackal hybrids.
 The report provides photos of the three hybrids.

 The following is a list of reported dog crosses discussed on this site.
 Some of these crosses are much better documented than others (as indicated by the reliability arrow).
 Moreover, some are extremely disparate, and so must be taken with a large grain of salt.
 But all have been reported at least once.